-If there are any issues with the installer use
+If there are any issues with the installer:

-to create a debug log in the home directory of the current user for further problem analysis.
+The installer creates a debug log /root/raspiBackupInstallUI.log for further problem analysis.

 In particular you should test the restore immediately whenever you use raspiBackup to backup a new System which uses a different or newer operatingsystem version.
 Every operatingsystem change may change output formats and can cause the restore to fail.

 If you plan to restore your backup from a copy of a rsync backupdirectory make sure all fileattributes are preserved when you copy the backupdirectory.
 Otherwise the restored image either will not boot or will be unusable because of wrong fileattributes.